“.. When your father dies…

 In lieu of flowers please consider making a tax-deductible donation to the: Darbessim Relief Organization 66A Riverdale St. Methuen, MA 01844.

-Tanios' Funeral Mass will be celebrated on Saturday, January 14, 2023 at 10 a.m. at Our Lady of the Cedars of Lebanon Church 61 Rockwood St. Jamaica Plain.
-Visiting hours will be held Friday, January 13, 2023 from 4-8 p.m. at the Kfoury Keefe Funeral Home 8 Spring St. (at the corner of Centre St.) WEST ROXBURY.
+Tanios' Funeral Mass was Saturday, January 14, 2023 at Our Lady of the Cedars of Lebanon Church in Jamaica Plain.
+Visiting hours were held Friday, January 13, 2023 from 4-8 p.m. at the Kfoury Keefe Funeral Home 8 Spring St. (at the corner of Centre St.) WEST ROXBURY.
 Relatives and friends are respectfully invited to attend.

-Tanios will be laid to rest at Mt.
+Tanios was laid to rest at Mt.
 Benedict Cemetery in West Roxbury.